igorekcoding/CB_HW_01/README.md

 > The first demo product "Flight Delay Insurance" is availbe to use for developers.
 The product will be available to regular customers in 2021.
 * **What are some of the core metrics that companies in this domain use to measure sucssess?**
 > The core metrics in insurance industry are the following:
-   1.Revenue per policy holder
+> 1. Revenue per policy holder
-   2.Average cost per claim
+> 1. Average cost per claim
-   3.Average time to settle a claim
+> 1. Average time to settle a claim
-   4.Return on surplus
+> 1. Return on surplus
-   5.Loss Ratio
+> 1. Loss Ratio

 * **How is your company performing relative to competitors in the same domain?**
 > Currrently, it is hard to analyze Etherisc performace relative to competitiors because the product is in demo stage.